NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

    .. note::

-      :ref:`Example 09<eeuq-0009>` describes how to train GP surrogate model and save it as `.json` format.
+      :ref:`Example 09<eeuq-0009>` describes how to train the GP surrogate model and save it as `.json` format.

    When the option "Random sample under prediction uncertainty" is selected, the predictions from GP are random realizations that account for both model uncertainty and a portion of uncertainty in the ground motion time histories (i.e. the remaining uncertainty after given intensity measures (IMs)).
 Alternatively, when the user is interested in only the mean of the response, disregarding all the uncertainties, the user can select "Median (representative) prediction".